 District personnel shall provide a copy of those notes, and associated documents collected from the officer, to the Chancellor or President.

 In turn, the Chancellor shall submit a timely report to the district’s governing board and the campus public safety office regarding the officer’s requests and actions and the district’s response(s).

+Notification upon Confirmed Immigration Enforcement Presence

+The district shall notify all students, faculty, staff, and other campus community members who work on campus when the presence of immigration enforcement is confirmed on campus, to the fullest extent consistent with state and federal law.

+The notice shall include all of the following information:

+The date and time the immigration enforcement was confirmed;

+The location of the confirmed immigration enforcement; and

+A hyperlink to additional resources.

+The notice shall not include any personally identifiable information.

 Responding to Immigration Acts Against Students or Employees

 If there is reason to suspect that a student, faculty member, classified professional, or administrator has been taken into custody as the result of an immigration action, district personnel shall notify the person’s emergency contact that the person may have been taken into custody.

+District personnel shall not discuss the personal information, including immigration status information, of any student, faculty member, or staff person with anyone, or reveal the personal information to anyone, unless disclosing this information is permitted by federal and state law.

 The President or Chancellor, or his/her/their designee, is the designated point of contact for any student, faculty member, classified professional, or administrator who may or could be subject to an immigration order or inquiry.